 Cerebrolysin is a synthetic nootropic drug which consists of low-molecular peptides and possesses neuroprotective and neurotrophic repair properties.
 The active fragment of cerebrolysin is made of proteins with very low molecular masses that do not exceed 10.000 daltons.
 This means they can penetrate the blood-brain barrier and reach neurons directly.

 Cerebrolysin has been proven to have neurotrophic action similar to nerve growth factors, which cause peripheral and central neuronal stimulation.
 It improves efficiency within the brain’s aerobic metabolic processes and improves intracellular peptide synthesis.

 The neuroprotective properties of this nootropic agent help to shield neurons from lactocidosis to prevent formation of free radicals.
 It has been used for treating stroke, traumatic brain injury, dementia, and Alzheimer’s disease.
 Read on to learn more about the benefits and side effects of this peptide.

 Cerebrolysin has numerous potential uses for the brain.
 Here are some of the key benefits and uses.

-- Protects brain cells and preventing their death due to harmful conditions (Stroke and Brain injuries).
+Cerebrolysin protects brain cells and prevents their death due to harmful conditions (such as stroke and traumatic brain injuries).
 Cerebrolysin improved the recovery and outcome of patients after stroke and traumatic brain injury in 6 studies (including two DB-RCTs and over 600 subjects).
 It also improved communication skills in infants after severe brain injury (DB-RCT with 158 patients).